 How long have you been working for SPANA?

 I graduated from the Institut Agronomique et Vétérinaire Hassan II in 1989, going on to work as an assistant professor in the Department of Medicine and Surgery for equines and small animals.
-Two years later I began work with SPANA, based at a veterinary centre around 200 miles north of Marrakech.
+Two years later, I began work with SPANA, based at a veterinary centre around 200 miles north of Marrakech.
 From 2008, I was responsible for managing the SPANA centre in Morocco, before my appointment as Country Director January 2014.
-SPANA’s founders Kate and Nina Hosali began working in Morocco in 1925 and — 90 years on — the work they started is thriving.
+SPANA’s founders Kate and Nina Hosali began working in Morocco in 1925 and – nearly 100 years on – the work they started is thriving.

 What does your role involve?